kiboschool/course-pm-and-design/src/lessons/managing-products/product-metrics.md

 </aside>

-Vanity metrics are metrics that may be impressive on the surface but do not provide meaningful insights into the performance of the software.
+Vanity metrics may be impressive _on the surface_ but do not provide meaningful insights into the performance of the software.
 Some examples are:

 - Pageviews: pageviews can be misleading because a website may get a lot of visitors, but it doesn't indicate whether users are actually engaging with the content on the site.

-- Downloads: the number of downloads for a mobile app can be a vanity metric if many users download the app but few actually use it.
+- Downloads: the number of downloads for a mobile app can be a vanity metric if many users download the app but few actually use it

-- Sign-ups: the number of sign-ups for a service can be a vanity metric if many users sign up but few actually become regular users.
+- Sign-ups: the number of sign-ups for a service can be a vanity metric if many users sign up but few actually become regular users

-- Social media followers: having a large number of social media followers may be impressive, but it doesn't necessarily translate into meaningful engagement or business value.
+- Social media followers: having a large number of social media followers doesn't necessarily translate into meaningful engagement with the product

 - Time spent on site: the amount of time users spend on a website can be a vanity metric since it doesn't necessarily indicate whether users are finding what they need or taking desired actions.

 These metrics may provide some indication of reach, but what makes them "vanity metrics" is that they don't necessarily tell us if the product is meeting the goals of the user or business.

 ### Data rich _but_ insight poor
-Being data-rich but insight-poor means that an organization has access to large amounts of data but is not able to extract meaningful insights or take action based on that data.
-In other words, the organization may be collecting data but is not able to use it effectively to inform decision-making or drive improvements.
+Being data-rich but insight-poor means that an organization has access to large amounts of data, but is not able to extract meaningful insights.
+In other words, the organization may be collecting data but cannot use it effectively to inform decision-making or drive improvements.

 ### Actionable metrics
-The two data challenges above have the same solution:
+The two metrics mistakes above have the same solution:
 <aside>
   Measure what matters
   </aside>